Geometry of knots in real projective $3$-space: The geometry and topology of

 \begin{remark}

 \begin{enumerate}

 \item Affine knots in $\mathbb{R}P^3$ are thus knots, contained in an open set homeomorphic to $\mathbb{R}^3$.
 Thus any classical knot, which is a knot in $\mathbb{R}^3$ by definition, has an affine knot in $\mathbb{R}P^3$ representing it. \\ \item Since every knot in $\mathbb{R}^3$ is contractible, the affine knots in $\mathbb{R}P^3$ are of class-$0$.
 Thus every class-$1 $ knot is non-affine. \\ \item The inverse image of an affine knot is a link in $S^3$ with two components.
-The inverse image of any projective plane in $\mathbb{R}P^3$ is a great 2-sphere in $S^3$.
-Thus for an affine knot $K$, disjoint from a projective plane $P$, the two components of its inverse image lie in the two hemispheres of $S^3$ separated by the great 2-sphere lying over $P$.
+The inverse image of any asymptotic projective plane in $\mathbb{R}P^3$ is a 2-sphere in $S^3$ whose complement is homeomorphic to two disjoint open 3-balls.
+Thus for an affine knot $K$, disjoint from an asymptotic projective plane $P$, the two components of its inverse image lie in the two distinct open balls in $S^3$ separated by the 2-sphere lying over $P$.
 Hence, the linking number of the inverse image of $K$ in $S^3$ must be zero.

 \end{enumerate}

 \end{remark}